-Search for a family crest by surname by using the search services at a popular search service.
+Search for a family crest by surname by using the search services at a popular search sites.
 Enter the family name followed by 'family crest' and peruse the results.
 If there are too many results, try appending a name of a country to the search phrase, or 'coat of arms'.

 A unique way of finding an existing family crest is to use an image search.
 Some search engines now make it possible to upload a picture of a coat of arms or 'point' to an online heraldic symbol and view several possible matches.
 Why do this if an image of the crest is already in hand?
 This method is also used to determine if a family's crest is in use, either from previous findable works or without permission as a copyright violation.